Tweety-FER/in2ngPlayground/tutorial/angular/expressions.md

 Angular expressions are used by placing them in curly brackets, such as `{{ expression }}`.
 Functionally, they are almost the same as the expressions used in JavaScript, but they have a few important differences:

   -  Angular expressions are evaluated against a scope object, while JavaScript ones are evaluated against the global window object
   -  Angular expressions can evaluate even if the result of their evaluation is `undefined` or `null`, while trying to do the same in JavaScript would result in `ReferenceError` or `TypeError`
   -  Angular expressions can't use conditionals, loops and exceptions, and can't be used for function declarations
   -  Angular expressions can use Angular filters to format data before displaying it

 Expression placed inside curly brackets in HTML file is evaluated on loading of the page, and only the result of the evaluation is displayed.
-Mathematical operations `+`, `-`, `*`, `/`, `%` and paranthesis `(`, `)` can be used inside expressions and will evaluate correctly.
-For example, expressions:
+Mathematical operations `+`, `-`, `*`, `/`, `%` and parantheses `(`, `)` can be used inside expressions and will evaluate correctly.
+For example, the expressions:

 ```html
   1 + 2 = {{ 1 + 2}}